 From my first introduction to vinyasa yoga I fell in love with the grace and power of the practice.
-What I have come to love and respect even more, is the powerful connection of breath and movement.
+What I have come to love and respect even more, is the powerful connection of breath, movement, and community.
 Every breath, every movement, is a gift to connect to what is happening right now … and a choice to respond with intention and awareness.
-Everything in life has a rhythm and cadence to it and my yoga practice gives me the opportunity to respond to life with a pace that keeps me grounded.
+Life will always have a rhythm and cadence to it and my yoga practice gives me the opportunity to respond to life’s ups and downs with a pace that keeps me grounded.
 Not reacting, judging, or creating story.

 I am so honored to have the opportunity to share yoga with all of the children who attend our Sprouts classes here at Root Down!
 I have been a student at Root Down since the year the studio opened.
 I am so grateful for all the ways this amazing place has enhanced my personal growth.